Why these women just walked Harriet Tubman’s 116-mile journey from the Underground Railroad

 “We felt Harriet with us as we walked,” Harris reflected.
 “We were amazed at how this woman was able to do this, to take on such a journey while being followed by dogs and guns and people who wanted to do her harm.”

 “I could practically see our ancestors in the woods; I could hear them.
-I could see slave catchers and dogs and I could really imagine what it was like to be traveling that way,” Heard-Dunn added.
+I could see slave catchers and dogs, and I could really imagine what it was like to be traveling that way,” Heard-Dunn added.
 “The more we walked, the more vivid it became.”

-The group stopped at various historical markings along the way, including Bucktown General Store in Cambridge, where Tubman was struck in the head with a two-pound weight, leaving lifelong damage, after she defied an order to tie up a fellow enslaved person.
+The group stopped at historical markings along the way, including Bucktown General Store in Cambridge, where Tubman was struck in the head with a two-pound weight, leaving lifelong damage, after she defied an order to tie up a fellow enslaved person.

 “There are very few words to describe this experience,” Smith said.
 “It was this spiritually driven walk with Harriet for freedom.
 One of the most powerful aspects is this ripple effect that we’ve created, with people showing up and trying to find us.”